sadamegal/livewire-range-slider/README.md

 ## Migration Guide

-### Upgrading from Previous Version (dev-main)
+### Upgrading from Previous Version (v0.10)

-This guide will help you migrate from the previous dev-main version to the current release.
+This guide will help you migrate from the previous v0.10 version to the current release.

 #### Overview of Changes